top of page

 UX Design, User Flow, Usability Testing, Prototype, Amazon Merchants manage/create/edit promotions and planning for promotions

-• Allow merchant to create, edit, and manage promotions on their products.
+• How might we enable merchants to create, edit, and manage promotions with minimal cognitive load?

 Final Design